Isaaq genocide: Sheikh

-When news of the outbreak of fighting in Burao reached Sheikh, government-armed Ogadeni refugees in the area as well as the army units stationed there started to kill civilians and loot their homes.
+When news of the outbreak of fighting in Burao reached Sheikh, government-armed Ogadeni refugees in the area, as well as the army units stationed there, started to kill civilians and loot their homes.
 The government continued to commit atrocities in Sheikh despite the lack of SNM activity there.
-There were also widespread arrests of Isaaq men in the area, they were usually detained at a nearby military compound.
+There were also widespread arrests of Isaaq men in the area; they were usually detained at a nearby military compound.

 Mogadishu

 The government's victimisation of the Isaaq was not limited to northern regions susceptible to SNM attacks.
 During the period of unrest in the north of the country, the government started arresting civilian Isaaq residents of the capital, Mogadishu.
 Those arrested Isaaqs included businessmen, Somali Airlines staff, army officers, employees of relief agencies, and civil servants.
 Similar to the case in Berbera, Erigavo, Sheikh and other towns in the north, there was no SNM activity in Mogadishu, moreover, Mogadishu was geographically removed from the situation in the north of the country due to its position in the southern regions, nevertheless the Somali government committed to its policy of persecution of Isaaq civilians in Mogadishu.

 Over 300 Isaaq detainees were held the National Security Service headquarters, at Godka, another NSS facility (prison), at a military camp at Salaan Sharafta, at Laanta Bur Prison, a maximum security prison 50 kilometers from Mogadishu.
 They were taken out of their homes in Mogadishu in the middle of the night of 19 July 1989.
 Most of the detainees were released only after bribes were paid.

-The small hotels of Mogadishu were searched by the government at night and their guests were sorted into Isaaqs and non-Isaaqs; the Isaaqs would then be subsequently detained.
+The small hotels of Mogadishu were searched by the government at night, and their guests were sorted into Isaaqs and non-Isaaqs; the Isaaqs would then be subsequently detained.

-On government orders, all Isaaq senior officials were proscribed from leaving the country for fear they would joining the SNM.
-One example of this is the case of Abdi Rageh, an Isaaq former military officer, was forcibly removed from a flight leaving for Frankfurt.
+On government orders, all Isaaq senior officials were proscribed from leaving the country for fear they would join the SNM.
+One example of this is the case of Abdi Rageh, a former Isaaq military officer, who was forcibly removed from a flight leaving for Frankfurt.
 Another example of this policy is the arrest of Omar Mohamed Nimalleh, a businessman and a former colonel in the police who was arrested at the airport on his way to Kenya on a business trip.

 Jasiira beach massacre

-On 21 July 1989, following religious disturbances that occurred a week earlier, 47 middle-class Isaaq men living in the capital city of Mogadishu were taken from their homes in the middle of the night, they were then transported to Jasiira, a communal beach west of Mogadishu and summarily executed.
+On 21 July 1989, following religious disturbances that occurred a week earlier, 47 middle-class Isaaq men living in the capital city of Mogadishu were taken from their homes in the middle of the night; they were then transported to Jasiira, a communal beach west of Mogadishu, and summarily executed.
 These men included professionals, businessmen, and teachers.

 According to Claudio Pacifico, an Italian diplomat who at the time was the second in command at the Italian Embassy in Mogadishu and was present in the city at the time, it was the commander of the armoured division of the Somali army, General Ibrahim Ali Barre "Canjeex", who personally oversaw the midnight arrests of the Isaaq men and their transfer to Jasiira beach.